marcospgp/marcospgp.github.io/resume.md

 ### Web

-- [Set up my own VPS](https://marcospereira.me/2023/03/13/vps/) in a repeatable way, with zero manual steps
+- [Set up a VPS](https://marcospereira.me/2023/03/13/vps/) in a repeatable way, with zero manual steps
 - [Wrote a checklist for using SQLite](https://marcospereira.me/2023/02/14/checklist-for-sqlite/) for personal web projects in the safest & cleanest possible way

 ## Links